 The first step in legally changing your name after marriage is to make your new name official on all of your legal and personal documents.
 To do this, you’ll need a few certified copies of your marriage certificate and your old IDs (including passport, driver’s license and Social Security card).
 Once you have those documents together, you’re ready to start tackling the project of legally changing your name after marriage!
 Know that the name change process takes time — for many people it could take a year or more to fully switch over — so don’t feel frustrated if it seems like this is taking forever.
 (Another great option is HitchSwitch, a service that literally takes care of all this name change paperwork hassle for you.)

 Changing your name after marriage?
 Here's exactly where and how to do it.

-Not all of these will apply to you, but you should feel free to print this out and cross off relevant items as you complete the process.
+Not all of these will apply to you, but feel free to print this out and cross off relevant items as you complete the process.

 Social Security Card

 The first stop the journey of changing your name after marriage should be the Social Security Administration (SSA) office; in some states, the DMV and other offices will require you to show a Social Security card in your married name to move forward.
 Check this link for a step-by-step guide to correcting the name on your Social Security card; you’ll need your marriage certificate, ID, this form and possibly proof of citizenship (learn more here) to make the change.

 Next up: the DMV.
 Driver’s license name-change requirements vary from state to state, so Google “changing my name on my [state name] driver’s license” and you should find everything you need to know.
 Be sure to visit your state’s official DMV website (it will have a .gov address).
 You’ll need your marriage certificate and photo ID, along with an official form and possibly your Social Security card.